Deep dive of Route Sharding in OpenShift 4

 cakephp-mysql-example cakephp-mysql-example-test-sharding.apps.rcarrata-ipi2-aws.c398.sandbox389.opentlc.com cakephp-mysql-example <all> None

-So, if we test the route exposed of our application, we receive an 503 error (Service Unavailable):
+So, if we test the exposed route of our application, we receive a 503 error (Service Unavailable):

 # curl -I cakephp-mysql-example-test-sharding.apps.rcarrata-ipi2-aws.c398.sandbox389.opentlc.com